BaharanKh/GDML/README.md

 ## Data Generating Processes

-The code provides several data generating processes for simulating network causal effects:
+The code provides two data generating processes for synthetically simulating individual features within network: one with and one without non-linearity.
+You can use either of these dgps or add your dgp in `data_generative_process.py` file.

-- `dgp0`: Basic model with no network effects on outcomes
-- `dgp1`: Model with network effects on outcomes (peer features)
-- `dgp2`: Model with network effects on outcomes (peer features and treatments)
-- `dgp3`: Model with network effects and covariate-dependent treatment assignment
-- `dgp4`: Model with network effects on both treatment assignment and outcomes
-- `dgp5`: Model with direct effect (`gt`) and peer effect (`beta`) on outcome
-- `dgp6`: Model with max aggregation of neighbors' features

-These can be configured through the experiment parameters.

 ## Models